 What we like: The Vantage puts it all together: comfort, performance, safety, and looks.

-What we don’t: Very pricey.
+What we don’t: Pretty expensive.

 See the Smith Vantage MIPS See the Women's Smith Vantage MIPS

 Construction: Hybrid in-mold